 In March 2019, we celebrated the graduation of the first cohort of parents to complete the program.
-To apply for the second cohort, please fill out the application by June 30.
+In September, we welcomed the second cohort of parents, who are now meeting weekly for the program.

 Parents are not always patient when it comes to health and safety of our children.
 We demand immediate attention and swift solutions.
 Unfortunately, we are often disappointed because there is a process that we are not always made privy to.
 It is simple.
 Voice your concerns, grab the attention of the decision makers and wait…and then repeat.
 You will not be ignored and you will see results."

 — Tiffany Clark